 There also appears to be a relationship between religion and health-promoting types of behaviors.
 In other words, religious orientation may play a role in decreasing the tendency to engage in health compromising behaviors, such as substance misuse and sexual risk-taking [210].
 In one study conducted with 211 African American college students, researchers found that students with proreligious, intrinsic, or extrinsic religious orientations were more likely to engage in health-promoting behaviors, including eating well, reporting symptoms to a physician, and using stress management techniques [54].
-When religion/spirituality is conceptualized as a bond or attachment to God, paralleling human experiences with attachment to a key caregiver figure, religious attachment predicts psychologic well-being and life satisfaction [176].
+When religion/spirituality is conceptualized as a bond or attachment to God, paralleling human experiences with attachment to a key caregiver figure, religious attachment predicts psychological well-being and life satisfaction [176].
+In a meta-analysis of 73 studies examining the role of religiosity/spirituality in health promotion among sexual minorities, a small but positive relationship was found between health outcomes and religion/spirituality, but only when spirituality is the independent variable or when religion/spirituality is conceptualized as a belief system [255].
+However, this positive relationship disappears for participants sampled from sexual minority venues.
+The researchers postulate that the participant's progress in their sexual identity development may play a role in their health.

 In a 2020 study, all-cause mortality rates were lower among those who were more religiously involved (e.g., regularly attend religious services) [210].
 McCullough et al. found that those who were less religiously involved were more vulnerable to death at follow-up compared to those who were more religiously involved, even after controlling for demographic variables, health behavior, and social support [55].
+Similarly, research participants who report the most frequent religious service attendance have a 47% reduction of all-cause mortality compared with those who did not attend any religious services [256].
 In a longitudinal study that followed adults with cancer for more than 30 years, cancer mortality was found to be lower for those who attended church more frequently, when age and gender were taken into account [56].
 However, the findings were not statistically significant after controlling for preexisting health conditions.
 In yet another study, spirituality was not found to be related to slowing the progression of cancer or improved recovery [57].
 In a review of 326 quantitative studies that examined the relationship between well-being and spirituality/ religion, 79% found a statistically significant positive relationship [146].
 Studies on mortality and religion are compelling because of the large sample sizes, longitudinal nature, and ability to control for key variables (e.g., health status and functioning) [210].

 Research also indicates that when health messages align with patients' religious/spiritual beliefs, they are more likely to engage in health promotion programs.
 This is exemplified by a HeartSmarts Program targeted to African Americans that incorporated both scriptures and evidence-based health promotion messages [177].
 Another health promotion program targeted to Latinos provided information on healthy living in a Catholic religious context [178].
 In both cases, participants were more likely to engage in positive health promoting behaviors when the health educational components were viewed consistent with their faith.
+Among older adults, religion and spirituality are predictors of positive emotions, such as life satisfaction [257].
+These positive emotions may play a role in engaging in positive health behaviors.